Skipwith: Manor

 The Domesday Book records that by 1086 Robert de Stutville held a carucate of land at Skipwith.
 His family held a manor here until 1229, when it passed to Hugh Wake by his marriage to Joan de Stutville.
 In 1325 it passed to Edmund of Woodstock, 1st Earl of Kent by his marriage to Margaret Wake, 3rd Baroness Wake of Liddell.
 It remained with his heirs until 1418, a decade after their line became extinct with the death of Edmund Holland, 4th Earl of Kent in 1408.

 Churches

 Church of England

-The oldest parts of the Church of England parish church of Saint Helen are Saxon.
+The oldest parts of St Helen's Church, Skipwith are Saxon.
 The west tower began as a porch, but in the 11th century upper stages were added to turn it into a tower.
 The tower is linked with the nave by a characteristic Saxon plain Romanesque round arch, so the nave must also have originally been Saxon.

-A Norman north aisle of two bays was added to the nave in about 1190, linked with the nave by an arcade of pointed arches.
-This was followed by the south aisle, whose arcade has octagonal columns.
-The nave and aisles were then extended eastwards with the addition of a third bay.

-The present chancel was built about 1300.
-It is lofty and has large, square-headed windows with Decorated Gothic tracery.
-The chancel windows were glazed with medieval stained glass, fragments of which survive.

-In the 15th century the tower was raised again with the addition of a new bell-stage above the 11th-century Saxon one.
-In the 16th century, possibly after the English Reformation, a clerestory was added to the nave and new square-headed windows were inserted in the north aisle.

-In 1821–22 the Gothic Revival south porch was added, and in 1877 the church was carefully restored under the direction of John Loughborough Pearson.
-Notably, the south door was replaced but re-using its original 13th-century ironwork.
-St Helen's is now a Grade I listed building.

 St Helen's parish is now part of a joint benefice with the parish of Bubwith with Ellerton and Aughton.